Jr-14/blog/content/posts/cryptopals-set1-hex-to-base64/index.md

 }
 ```

 The `hex_value` function takes a `u8` type and matches it based on a range of byte values.
-If the byte value is within the range, then it the corresponding hexadecimal integer wrapped in a `Result<T, E>` generic.
-If the byte value is not within the range, then it will throw an error and let the caller handle that case.
+If the byte value is within the range of characters suitable for hexadecimal characters, then the corresponding hexadecimal integer is calculated and wrapped in a `Result<T, E>` generic.
+If the byte value is not within the range, then it will throw an error and we let the caller handle the error.

 Below is a partial implementation of the `hex_to_base64` function where we convert the hexadecimal character into an integer and print the hexadecimal representation of each byte in the string.
 [Link to Rust playground code](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=cdd806d1baaf88b4716441df991c4a99)